 There are some activities dotted around the museum.
 To be honest I do think that Kelvingrove could have more interactive stuff for kids, but there are a few things that mine like to play with.

 Downstairs, in the ancient Egypt exhibit, there is a mummy that you can roll bandages all around.
 This was a big hit with the little lady the past few times we’ve visited.
-It seems to have fewer bandage for rolling every time we visit though.
+It seems to have fewer bandages for rolling every time we visit though.

 The Food